grafana/metrictank/docs/quick-start-docker-cluster.md

 docker rm -v $(docker ps -a -q -f status=exited)
 ```
 This will remove the stopped containers and their data volumes.

-## Other docker stacks

-The metrictank repository holds other stack configurations as well (for testing, benchmarking, etc).
-See [devdocs/docker](../devdocs/docker.md) for more info.